Recipe Overview

 How To Make Orzo Salad

-This orzo salad is so easy to make (which is another thing I like about it).
-Begin by cooking the pasta.
+Cook pasta.
+Begin by cooking the orzo.
 Drain it, rinse it with cold water, and drain it again.
 This process stops the pasta from continuing to cook from residual heat.
 Drain it really well; you don’t want to water down your salad.

-While the pasta is cooking, mix together a few of the other ingredients (tomatoes, finely minced onions, garlic, white balsamic vinegar, GOOD olive oil, salt and pepper) and let them marinate awhile, allowing all the great flavors to soak into the tomatoes.
+Marinate tomatoes in dressing.
+While the pasta is cooking, mix together tge tomatoes, finely minced onions, garlic, white balsamic vinegar, GOOD olive oil, salt and pepper) and let them marinate awhile, allowing all the great flavors to soak into the tomatoes.

-The tomato bruschetta mixture goes into the cooled pasta.
+Combine.
+Mix the tomato bruschetta mixture into the cooled pasta.
 The salad is completed with lots of fresh basil and shredded Parmesan cheese.
 If you’re not planning on serving the salad immediately, hold off on adding the basil and cheese.

 - Use white balsamic vinegar, if possible.
 Traditional balsamic vinegar tastes okay but it changes the color of this salad to a somewhat unappetizing brownish shade.

-- If you like, soak the onions in ice water before adding them to the salad.
-It’s optional, but it takes the strength of them down a notch and prevents them from being overwhelming.
-My husband said the salad had too much onion.
-I guess two little tablespoons in a giant bowl of pasta is too much.
-I’m not rolling my eyes.
+- Make the onions milder tasting.
+I like to soak the onions in ice water before adding them to the salad.
+It’s optional but it takes the strength of them down a notch and prevents them from being overwhelming.

-- Look for a variety of colorful tomatoes for a really pretty salad.
-It’s not required though, all red is totally fine.
+- Use a combination of vine-ripened tomatoes.
+Look for a variety of colorful tomatoes for a really pretty salad.
+It’s not required; if you have all red tomatoes, that’s totally fine.

-- Use high-quality, flavorful, extra-virgin olive oil in this recipe (one I like a lot is California Olive Ranch).
-It’s such a fresh, light salad so the flavor of the olive oil really shines through.
+- Use good quality olive oil.
+Choose extra virgin olive oil.
+This is such a fresh, light salad so the flavor of the olive oil really shines through.
 Using a great tasting olive oil will really make the flavors pop and elevate this orzo pasta salad from pretty good to outstanding.

-- To make this a main meal, add grilled chicken with Italian marinade, or shrimp.
+- Make it a main meal.
+Add protein with grilled chicken (try this Italian marinade), or shrimp.
 For a vegetarian meal, add fresh mozzarella or cannellini beans.

 To get a head start on this salad, cook, rinse and drain the pasta a day ahead.
 Cover the bowl and put it in the fridge.
 You’ll be able to whip up this salad in no time.